Studio Security and Disaster Recovery FAQ

-Only a select group of engineers and developers have administrative rights within the Bluebeam Studio infrastructure, and management console access is controlled via Multi-Factor Authentication (MFA).
+Only a select group of engineers have administrative rights within the Bluebeam Studio infrastructure, and management console access is controlled via Multi-Factor Authentication (MFA).

 All system changes and enhancements are documented and must undergo testing and approval by our DevOps and Security teams, before implementation in the production environment.

 Audit logging of system and application-level changes and processes are centralized in our log management system.

 Application and system security logs are retained for a minimum of 30 days.
 Only DevOps engineers have access to these logs.
 Developer access to logs for troubleshooting must be approved by security personnel.

 We’ve implemented a comprehensive vulnerability assessment and remediation process to address any security issues that may arise.
 These measures include antivirus protection on all servers, proactive system patching policy, and file integrity monitoring (which detects unauthorized changes to the systems).

 Applications with a web component are scanned prior to and after deployment to the production environment.

 All production systems are scanned for infrastructure vulnerabilities on a recurring basis and are patched accordingly.